Kong/sdk-konnect-go/docs/sdks/consumers/README.md

 * [DeleteConsumer](#deleteconsumer) - Delete a Consumer
 * [GetConsumer](#getconsumer) - Fetch a Consumer
 * [UpsertConsumer](#upsertconsumer) - Upsert a Consumer
+* [RemoveConsumerFromAllConsumerGroups](#removeconsumerfromallconsumergroups) - Remove consumer from all consumer groups
+* [ListConsumerGroupsForConsumer](#listconsumergroupsforconsumer) - List all Consumer Groups a Consumer belongs to
+* [AddConsumerToSpecificConsumerGroup](#addconsumertospecificconsumergroup) - Add consumer to a specific consumer group
+* [RemoveConsumerFromConsumerGroup](#removeconsumerfromconsumergroup) - Remove consumer from consumer group

 ## ListConsumer